Meyaal/Dine/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Welcome to MenuMaster
+Welcome to Menumaster

 ##### This is the fourth project under the Code Institute Diploma in Software Development (E-commerce Applications) program.
-This website is a fictional webbsite called MenuMaster.
+This website is a fictional webbsite called Menumaster.
 It is designed to be responsive and accessible on a variety of devices for the ease of use of the site by potential costumers.

-##### The website, MenuMaster, is designed for a restaurant located in Stockholm City.
+##### The website, Menumaster, is designed for a restaurant located in Stockholm City.
 It caters to customers who are seeking a delightful dining experience and a place to relax in Stockholm City.
 The restaurant offers a delectable menu with a touch of magic in its atmosphere.
 The website provides account registration and booking functionality, allowing customers to conveniently manage their reservations directly through the website.

 ### UX (User Experience)